rudzik8/simpletraps/README.md

 ![Craft](https://content.minetest.net/uploads/e3a73aa318.png)

+## License
+**For code:** This work is licensed under the GNU Lesser General Public License, version 2.1.
+To view a copy of this license, visit https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html
+**For media:** This work is licensed under the Creative Commons Attribution-ShareAlike 3.0 Unported License.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/3.0/

 ## Credits
 Trap block texture uses apple wood planks (default_wood.png) and simple leaves (default_leaves_simple.png) textures from Default mod by BlockMen (CC BY-SA 3.0) and celeron55 (CC BY-SA 3.0)